 So there are pros and cons to Chapter 7 bankruptcy, and the cons can be major and huge.
-But there is one tool a skill bankruptcy lawyer has: exemptions.
+But there is one tool a skilled bankruptcy lawyer has: exemptions.

 Exemptions are what you use in Chapter 7 bankruptcy to try to protect and save your things.
 Each type of property or asset you have has a limit or dollar amount of what can be saved.
 Some are unlimited.